AlexIrina/hello-world./README.md

 # hello-world.

-Hello good people :) My name is Alex and i like to eat apples...not really.
+Hello good people :) My name is Alex and i like to eat apples...not really though.